JactusTheCactus/repo-ideas/README.md

 Thoughts?
 (This isn't being used in a script.
-This is just markup)
+This is just markup) Any suggestions for a better language than `TOML`?
 ```toml
 ["PICO-8 Game"]
 genres = [